Onboard Azure Subscription

 - Create an Azure App Registration

-- Add a Client Secret under Certificates & Secrets.
+- Generate a Client Secret

-- Assign the Reader Role to the Application
+- Assign roles to the application

 [ARMO Platform]